 Coming back to our earlier point, while it is highly encouraged that you include these content types in your strategy, you do need to keep your particular brand, the products and services it offers, and your target audience in mind.

-Keep in mind that you want to
+Keep in mind that you want to play with 3 Es:

 The content should be fresh, relevant, useful, and unique.
 The remaining decisions are for you to make.
-How can you ensure the ‘three E’s,’ ultimately encouraging a potential customer to convert?
+How can you ensure the ‘three E’s’ ultimately encouraging a potential customer to convert?

 Only you can make an informed choice.

-Why would your competitors help?
+Why would your competitors help you?

 There are a couple of reasons why you want to look at what your competitors are doing.

 a.
 What Are They Doing Right?